“Ignore those who say just get over it. Healing is a process.”

 Blogging is definitely bae, but journaling has always been my first love.
 Journaling is one of my go-to situations when I am feeling really depressed.
 I started doing this before I started talking to anyone and a lot of times it was really great for me to get all of my emotions out.
 When you’re only talking to yourself there is no one to judge you or make you feel worse about your current situation.
 A lot of times I end up crying, but it’s cathartic because I need to unload all of these things from my brain.
 Writing everything down candidly and without any filters helps take the burden off my mind and pain out of my body.

 Mental health is a definitely something we all should be taking serious and never something we should let anyone make us feel bad about.
 If I can make one final recommendation I would definitely suggest seeing a therapist if you can afford it.
-I haven’t tried it myself, but I’ve talked to a few friends who it has made a major difference for.
+I haven’t tried it myself, but I have quite a few friends who have seen major improvements from it.
 It can be a little expensive, but now they have companies like talkspace that offer affordable, convenient, over the phone services.